OptiMaL-PSE-Lab/Imperial-ML4CE-Course/BatchBayesianOptimization/README.md

 ## ❗ IMPORTANT UPDATES

 ### A. Change in Coursework Optimizer.
 We have now updated the required optimizer.
 Instead of only batch BO, you are now able to use any and all data-driven methods or optimizers learnt from your course.
-However, you must still adhere to the 6 initialisation points + 75 total evaluation constraint.
+However, you must still adhere to the 6 initialisation points + (15 rounds x 5 per batch) total evaluation constraint.
 You must code this in its entirety unless when optimising for hyperparameters. (see point D).
 The marking criteria is based on the 'batch' approach - see point B. This gives leaway for some exploration.

+*Emphasis: You are only allowed to query the objective function 15 times in line with the 15 rounds of optimisation (with maximum input and output size of 5 in line with the max batch number).
+See FAQ point 5 for use of sequential BO (or other sequential optimizers).

 ### B. Updated Marking Procedure for Data-Driven Optimization Coursework
 We have now updated the marking criteria.
 The marking will be based on the best function value you have discovered so far, starting from Batch 3 onwards.